alfieqashwa/qozycue/note.md

-✅ Style the Star Icon on Table Column for isBooking Order on Transactions Tab Orders & Tab Rentals ✅ Add new field called updatedBy on ordersSchema && retrieve on orders.payment API
+✅ Style the Star Icon on Table Column for isBooking Order on Transactions Tab Orders & Tab Rentals ✅ Add new field called updatedBy on ordersSchema && retrieve on orders.payment API ✅ Configure updatedByName & updatedByRole on Table Transactions & Archives ✅ Add Tooltip Total Transactions of Revenue By Payment Method on Dashboard ✅ Setup Customer Graphic on Dashboard

 ## Backlog (Future Plan)